sehmaschine/django-grappelli/docs/djangoissues.rst

 Admin Documentation
 -------------------

-The document structure of the admin_doc templates is a bit messy (about every second template has a different structure).
+The document structure of the admin_doc templates is messy (about every second template has a different structure).
 Therefore, it´s hard to style these pages.
 Trying to do our best to give it a decent look though.

 Moreover, all admin-views lead to an error.